papertigers2020/FarmacyKata/ADRs/002a - Architecture for Ingesting Data.md

-# ADR 2a.
-Architecture for Ingesting Data
+# Architecture for Ingesting Data

 ## Status